 - 1/2 teaspoon grated orange rind/zest reserved from the filling above

-- Prepare the filling, combine all the filling ingredients (reserving 1/2 teaspoon orange zest for the glaze) in a small bowl and mix well.
+- Combine all the filling ingredients (reserving 1/2 teaspoon orange zest for the glaze) in a small bowl and mix well.
 Set aside.

-- Transfer the dough to a lightly oiled work surface.
-Pat and then roll the dough into an 16 x 12 -inch rectangle.
+- Transfer the dough to a clean and lightly floured work surface.
+Pat the dough to flatten and then roll the dough into an 16 x 12 -inch rectangle.

 - Spread the prepared filling evenly over the dough, leaving a 1-inch bare edge along one long side .

-- Use a ruler to mark off 1 1/2-inch intervals, then use a serrated knife to gently cut 12 rolls; you may also loop dental floss around the log at each interval and pull, which gives you a nice, clean cut.
-Transfer the rolls to lightly greased or parchment-lined baking sheet, leaving about 1-inch between each roll.
+- Use a serrated knife to gently cut 12 equally sized rolls; you may also loop dental floss around the log at each interval and pull, which gives you a nice, clean cut.
+Transfer the rolls to the prepared 9x13 inch cake pan, leaving about 1-inch between each roll.

-- Bake the rolls in a preheated 350°F oven for 30 to 35 minutes, reversing the pans midway through.
-They should be golden brown.
-Remove them from the oven, and allow them to cool slightly, as you prepare the frosting.
+- Bake the rolls in a preheated 350°F oven for 20 to 25 minutes, reversing the pan midway throughbaking.
+They should be just slightly golden brown.
+Remove the sweet rolls from the oven, and allow them to cool slightly, as you prepare the glaze..